hubertjanhickinson/OrconWifiController/Readme.md

 The OrconWifiController built into an Orcon MVS-15 unit:
 <img src="https://github.com/hubertjanhickinson/OrconWifiController/blob/main/OrconWifiController.jpg" alt="Graphs"/>
 The OrconWifiController is compatible with all Orcon MVS-15 units, as long as they are based on the EBM-Papst R3G190-RC05-20 fan.
+The OrconWifiController is also suitable for the Orcon Compact 10-RHB; the case needs to be adjusted a bit to make it fit.

 The above functionality is accomplished by installing the OWC in between the fan and factory controller.
 The OWC is controlled by an ESP (Wemos D1 Mini (Pro)) and runs ESPHome firmware.
 A 220V cable is supplied.
 All the 220V connectors have the same pinout, so they can be connected in any way possible.
 It is also possible to run the OWC standalone, without the factory PCB.